tslenter/Remote_Syslog/README.md

 syslog-ng-local => Syslog-ng configuration module (redirects all system logging to Remote Syslog)

 Check README.txt for more information or visit https://www.remotesyslog.com/

+Version 1.1.2 and below have a bug when upgrading to a version higher then 1.1.2a.
+To resolve this issue run the "rsinstaller -a" twice.